About Rainbow World Fund

 RWF was recognized for it's humanitarian aid by the California State Assembly following the tsunami and for helping Haiti recover from Hurricane Jeanne in 2004.
 RWF's founder, Jeff Cotter, was named to the OUT 100 List as one of the most intriguing people of 2005.
 San Francisco Mayor, Gavin Newsom and Speaker of the House, Congresswoman Nancy Pelosi, have also recognized RWF's work.
 RWF was honored as the 2007 Organizational Grand Marshal of the San Francisco Pride Parade.

 The most visible bridge building effort by RWF is the annual RWF World Tree of Hope project.
 The World Tree of Hope is a gift to the world from the LGBT community.
 It is created as a symbol of hope and global unity.
 RWF creates the tree as a way to inspire hope and encourage people to really think about what they would like for the future of the world and as a way for people from all over the world to come together to communally express those hopes and intentions.
 The tree is collaboration between members of the LGBT and Japanese American communities.
 Children and adults throughout the world are invited to send their wishes for the future of the world to San Francisco.
-The wishes are printed on paper and are folded into thousands of origami cranes to decorate the RWF World Tree of Hope in San Francisco City Hall.
+The wishes are printed on paper and are folded into thousands of origami cranes to decorate the RWF World Tree of Hope.
+The 2018 tree will be displayed at Grace Cathedral in San Francisco from December 1, 2018 to January 6, 2019.

 Other high profile projects include RWF’s annual humanitarian aid journeys to Cuba and Guatemala and The Bus of Hope aid trip to Tijuana, Mexico.